michaelhelmick/linkedin/README.md

 print 'Connect with LinkedIn via: %s' % auth_url
 ```
+If you leave callback_url blank, you can get the oauth_verifier from the web browser.
+It is a five-digit integer.

+The permissions parameter is optional.
+It can be a list or string.
+The [list of permissions](https://developer.linkedin.com/documents/authentication) is in the LinkedIn API documentation.

 Once you click "Allow" be sure that there is a URL set up to handle getting finalized tokens and possibly adding them to your database to use their information at a later date. \n\n'